LF-digitala-kanaler/LFDS/content/components/web/button-and-links/buttons-1.md

       #### With an arrow

-      Med pil -  As a rule of thumb, the arrow is appended to the button if it takes you to another service, but without the arrow if it is an action within the same service.

-      Spinner
+      If the user enters a new service (which normally renders a change in the visual framework) this is conveyed by using a version of our buttons with an arrow appended on the right side of the button and text of the button is aligned to the left.

+      #### With loading state

+      A modifier which we wish we didn't need to have.
+Add a loading state to your button if you expect that the user might have to wait for a response (like the next page) after clicking on the button.
+The loading state is our [spinner ](../system-display/spinner)adapted to buttons.

-      Please consider
+      ## Please consider

+      We don't use buttons which are disabled by default in LFUI.
+However rare use cases exist in which the user's choices lead to options being unavailable which can be identified by the selection (usually not a button) becoming disabled.
+Read more on why in Design rationale.

+      ## Design rationale

-      Design rationale - disabled buttons
+      \- disabled buttons

-      Do not use disabled buttons.

       Instead of a disabled button, make the button clickable and give the user